upm-developers/upm-server/doc/Home.md

 The maintainer decides whether freshly proposed packages should be `waiting` or `unchecked`.

+_Implementation proposal:
+Have an entry in the meta file for the state of the check_

 ## Synchronizing between servers
 Maybe the maintainer says, hey i want to have another server in china to deliver faster connections for those who live there.
 However, he wants his two servers to have the same content.
 So they have to synchronize.
 First, both servers have to know each other.
 Every server has a list of other servers it synchronizes with.
 Now, if any state changed, the server will notify all other servers in the list.

+## Summary
+Server has three lists:
+ * Package-URL list
+ * PackageName-Password list
+ * SyncServer list

+Events:
+ * update package (parameters: identifier of package)
+for both adding and updating
+changing check state counts as updating (since, if my proposal is accepted, is modification of meta file) triggered by `upm copy` (implementation proposal)
+ * remove package (parameters: identifier of package) triggered by `upm remove` (implementation proposal)